mighty-odewumi/elements-app/README.md

 * React.js utilizing ```useState``` and ```useEffect```.
 I read the [React docs](www.reactjs.org) to learn about using the ```useRef``` hook but didn't eventually use it in this project.

 * CSS

+* Axios (first time using this library in a project.
+I was conversant with Fetch before).

+* HTML5 Geolocation API

 ## Challenges